zeroc-ice/datastorm/cpp/README.md

  - `SIGN_CERTIFICATE` to your Authenticode certificate
  - `SIGN_PASSWORD` to the certificate password
+ - `SIGN_SHA1` the SHA1 hash of the signing certificate

 ## Installing a C++ Source Build on Linux or macOS